 A certification is an external, unbiased attestation that a candidate has demonstrated the necessary knowledge, skills, or abilities needed to perform a job-related function to a given standard.
-Certification, whether granted through initial certification or maintained through continuing competence, does not guarantee that professionals who have received certification (certificants) will perform all relevant job tasks to standard or in other ways "be good employees."
-Certificants must still demonstrate individual professionalism, and managers of certificants must still manage their employees, mitigate circumstances, and take into account other variables that affect productivity.
-A certification Program has integrity due to its public accountability and transparency.
+Certification, whether granted through initial certification or maintained through continuing competence2, does not guarantee that professionals who have received certification (certificants) will perform all relevant job tasks to standard or in other ways "be good employees."
+Certificants must still demonstrate individual professionalism, and managers of certificants must still manage their employees, mitigate circumstances, and consider other variables that affect productivity.
+A certification Program has integrity, validity, reliability, fairness, and defensibility.
+The CCMP Certification Program has integrity due to its public accountability and transparency.
 The program is valid because it is based on a job analysis and factual information.
 It is reliable because it produces repeatable results.
-It is fair in that it judges all candidates merely on their ability to meet a common standard.
+It is fair that it judges all candidates merely on their ability to meet a common standard.
 It helps employers make defensible human resource decisions because of all of the previous values.
 The CCMP-F credential provides the following benefits to its three audiences: to the applicant/candidate/certificant themselves (individuals), to their employers (e.g., CCMDs, Services, and Defense Intelligence Components), and to the profession at large (the Defense Collection Management Enterprise, or DCME).